6 Best Retirement Investing Strategies for Gen Z Workers

 Your employer may give you the choice of two types of 401(k) contributions: traditional or Roth.
 With a traditional 401(k), your contributions lower your taxable income now, grow tax deferred, and then the money is taxed when withdrawn.
 With Roth 401(k) contributions, you don’t get a tax break now but you can withdraw the money tax-free in retirement.

 If you’re in a low tax bracket now — as so many people are when they’re starting out — you could come out ahead by foregoing the current tax break so you can withdraw the money tax-free in the future, when your tax bracket may be higher.
 However, if you’re having a tough time stretching your budget, getting the tax break now could help you be able to contribute more money.
-“If you can afford to save the maximum amount of $20,500, you may consider a Roth 401(k) to avoid future tax implications,” said Reddy.
+“If you can afford to save the maximum amount of $22,500 (in 2023), you may consider a Roth 401(k) to avoid future tax implications,” said Reddy.
 “If you can’t afford that option, you may be better in a pre-tax [traditional] plan, lessening the impact on your current paycheck.”

 4. Build Tax-Free Savings With a Roth IRA at Any Age

 You don’t need to be working full-time to start saving for retirement.
 People of all ages who earn some income from working — even teenagers with part-time or summer jobs — can contribute to a Roth IRA.
 There’s no minimum age requirement; you just need to have earned some money from working.
-You can contribute up to the amount of money you earned from your job for the year, with a maximum of $6,000 in 2021 and 2022.
+You can contribute up to the amount of money you earned from your job for the year, with a maximum of $6,000 in 2023.

 You don’t get a tax break for your contributions, but you can withdraw the earnings tax-free after age 59 ½.
 And Roth IRAs are flexible: You can withdraw your contributions at any time without penalties or taxes.
 It’s a great way to start saving without having to worry about tying up all of the money if you need it in an emergency.